Self-hosting WorkAdventure using Kubernetes Helm chart#

 If you don't provide a secretKey (used to encode JWT tokens), the image will generate one for you.

-Please use the original docker-compose file for reference.
+For a complete reference of all available environment variables, see the Environment Variables documentation or use the original docker-compose file for reference.
 Look at the original configuration template for more information about the available variables.

 Minimal sample configuration file#